aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    be enabled.
 If ``ENABLE_PMF`` is set, the residency statistics are tracked in software.

+- ``ENABLE_RME``: Boolean option to enable support for the ARMv9 Realm Management Extension.
+Default value is 0.
+This is currently an experimental feature.

 -  ``ENABLE_RUNTIME_INSTRUMENTATION``: Boolean option to enable runtime instrumentation which injects timestamp collection points into TF-A to allow runtime performance to be measured.
 Currently, only PSCI is instrumented.
 Enabling this option enables the ``ENABLE_PMF`` build option as well.
+Default is 0.

+-  ``ENABLE_SME_FOR_NS``: Boolean option to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
+These features share registers so are enabled together.
+Using this option without ENABLE_SME_FOR_SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
+SME is an optional architectural feature for AArch64 and TF-A support is experimental.
+At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM or ENABLE_RME, and attempting to build with these options will fail.
+Default is 0.

+-  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world use along with SVE and FPU/SIMD, ENABLE_SME_FOR_NS must also be set to use this.
+If enabling this, the secure world MUST handle context switching for SME, SVE, and FPU/SIMD registers to ensure that no data is leaked to non-secure world.
+This is experimental.
 Default is 0.

 -  ``ENABLE_SPE_FOR_LOWER_ELS`` : Boolean option to enable Statistical Profiling
    extensions.
 This is an optional architectural feature for AArch64.